harrison314/BouncyHsm/src/Test/BouncyHsm.Pkcs11IntegrationTests/ReadMe.md

 ## How to run unit test

+1. Build native library
+  1.1 On WIndows using Vusial Studio
+  1.2 On Debian/Ubuntu use makefile
+2. Run Bouncy Hsm on localhost.
-1. Create empty slot if not exists with following parameters:
+3. Create empty slot if not exists with following parameters:

 ```json
 {